Bogotobogo

 A constructor should have the same name as the class, which means we cannot have two constructors that both take a single argument. - Compile time bound

 At the time when we create an object, we must specify the name of a concrete class which is known at compile time.
-There is no way of dynamic binding constructors at run time. - There is no virtual constructor
+There is no way of dynamic binding constructors at run time. - There is no virtual constructor, see virtual constructor for more detail.

 To circumvent the above limitations of constructor, we can use Design Patterns - Factory Method